RyannKim327/iTP-Cybersec/docs/SETUP.md

 # Setup Guide

-This guide will walk you through setting up the CyberServer Facebook Messenger CTF bot from scratch.
+This guide will walk you through setting up the iTP CyberServer Facebook Messenger CTF bot from scratch.

 ## Prerequisites